krolmic/chuck_app/README.md

 This project has been created for the contest [Flutter Create](https://flutter.dev/create).

+## Building the project

+* Clone this project by executing `git clone https://github.com/krolmic/chuck_app.git`
+* Change the directory by using `cd chuck`
+* Run an Android or iOS emulator
+* Execute `./flutterw run` to start the app

 ## Source of jokes

 This app is using [Chuck Norris Jokes Api](https://api.chucknorris.io/).